 Breaking the Deadlock: A social impact investment lens on reducing the costs of road trauma and unlocking capital for road safety (2015);

 The work of the Social Impact Investment Taskforce: Why it Matters & What Comes Next (2014);

 Delivering on Impact: the Australian Advisory Board Strategy for Catalysing Impact Investment (2014);

 IMPACT-Australia: investment for social and economic benefit (2013);

 Contributions on property and patent law for Laws of Australia (1998).

 Sally has extensive experience in finance, funds management and strategy, and has spent many years working in and understanding Asia Pacific markets.
 Her experiences in both the domestic and Asian contexts have compelled Sally to be more actively involved in trying to affect better social outcomes.
 Sally joined Impact Investing Australia in May 2015 to manage the strategic development and implementation of a new financial institution to scale impact investing in Australia, Impact Capital Australia.
+Sally now leads the team at Impact Investing Australia.
 Sally is also a non-executive director of Indigenous Business Australia Asset Management, and two National Australia Bank securitisation companies.
 She is also a member of the AHURI inquiry panel into social impact investment for housing and homelessness outcomes and a member of the QBE Social impact classification committee.
 Prior to her return to Australia in 2015, Sally worked for Accenture Strategy in Singapore in an APAC regional role managing a team identifying key strategic sources of value for Accenture’s clients across a number of sectors including healthcare, financial services, and telecommunications.
 Sally’s previous roles include Director and fund manager at Legg Mason Asset Management and Senior Industrial Analyst at UBS Securities.

 Christopher Thorn AM